Chart Color Schemes

 Liverpool - East features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Liverpool - East's dwelling structure, as per the latest Census, comprised 5.2% houses and 94.8% other dwellings.
-In comparison, Sydney metro had 63.3% houses and 36.8% other dwellings.
-Home ownership in Liverpool - East was at 9.7%, with dwellings either mortgaged (18.7%) or rented (71.6%).
-The median monthly mortgage repayment was $1,733, below Sydney metro's average of $2,167.
-Median weekly rent was $380, compared to Sydney metro's $400.
-Nationally, Liverpool - East's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Liverpool - East's dwelling structure, as per the latest Census, consisted of 5.2% houses and 94.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's composition of 63.3% houses and 36.8% other dwellings.
+Home ownership in Liverpool - East stood at 9.7%, with mortgaged dwellings at 18.7% and rented dwellings at 71.6%.
+The median monthly mortgage repayment was $1,733, lower than Sydney metro's average of $2,167.
+The median weekly rent figure in Liverpool - East was $380, compared to Sydney metro's $400.
+Nationally, Liverpool - East's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing